 Information and bookings can be made through the Salisbury Information Centre, Fish Row, Salisbury, SP1 1EJ.
 Tel: +44 (0) 1722 342860.
 Email: firstname.lastname@example.org or Visit Wiltshire .

 We believe we have the oldest working medieval clock in the world.
 It was made by 1386 and was originally installed in the detached Bell Tower.
 It is made from hand-wrought iron.
 As is usual for this period there is no face, the clock being designed only to mark time and strike hours.
-It has no face, being designed to strike the hours.
 It was originally located in a separate Bell Tower (demolished 1792) on the north side of the Cathedral.